ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

-identity and/or complement it by temporary identity information (e.g., an IP address); its processing might also generate construction output (e.g., a public key or an IP address if those are generated on device) which can be described via instance-related messages such as a status report.
+identity and/or complement it by temporary identity information (e.g., an IP address); its processing might also generate construction output (e.g., a public key or an IP address if those are generated on device) which can be described via instance-related messages such as a snapshot message.

 The creation of construction messages is linked to the invocation of a constructor that starts the actual construction process.
 In practice, these constructors are going to be modeled as an `sdfAction`,